Aethirree: Plot

 Mani and Auto Sampath kidnap Priya on the day of her marriage from the wedding hall thinking her to be the lover of the non-bachelor student.
 But in reality, they ended up in another wedding hall.
 They tried waking up Priya, but were unable and were forced to have her admitted in a hospital.
-Priya wakes up and upon realising what happened, attempted to commit suicide, but was saved by Mani.
+Priya wakes up and upon realising what happened, attempted suicide, but was saved by Mani.
 Mani and Auto Sampath take Priya along with them to Natarajan's home, where Mani, Auto Sampath, and the students including the married student's wife questioned her and revealed to her, who her saviour was: Mani.
-Priya attempted to commit suicide again, as her wedding is already cancelled due to the mishap, but was stopped by Mani.
+Priya attempted suicide again, as her wedding is already cancelled due to the mishap, but was stopped by Mani.
 Mani apologises to Priya and requests to drop her back to her home, while having been to introduced to Natarajan and Gayatri as the sister of one of the students.
 Slowly, Priya gets attracted towards Mani seeing his kind nature and also after coming to know about the sacrifice made by him for the well-being of his cousin, while also of his help to get an acceptance from the family of the married student's wife of their marriage.
 Mani was then later confronted by the doctor that checked on Priya and he revealed to him that Priya was poisoned, when she was kidnapped by Mani and Auto Sampath at her wedding and at the time, she was admitted at the hospital.

 Confronted by Mani, Priya reveals a flashback where she is the only daughter of a rich politician.
 Her father wants Priya to marry Assistant Commissioner of Police Raghavan, a corrupt cop and an affluent sadist, who was once married, but had killed his own wife in a sadistic manner.
 Although, Priya is not interested in the proposal having learned Raghavan's true nature from the priest, who is conducting her wedding and had conducted Raghavan's first wedding, her father wanted her to agree, just because Raghavan helped him escape from a police case.
 Priya decides to commit suicide on the day of her wedding with Raghavan, but luckily gets kidnapped and saved by Mani, whom she first met at a shopping mall mistaking him to be Raghavan, which is coincidentally the very day she and Raghavan first met.
 It was also the very day Mani and Raghavan first met each other in a scuffle Raghavan had with Mani over his engagement ring for Priya, that Mani accidentally got it pretty dirty, only for him to clean it up.
 Priya also met Mani again at his fight in the marketplace.